-- When we prevent water pollution, we help keep water safe for cooking, swimming, drinking and aquatic life.
+When we prevent water pollution, we help keep water safe for cooking, swimming, drinking and aquatic life.

 Nearly three-fourths of the land in Minnesota is owned by farmers and other private landowners.
-Why is it important that all landowners and What natural resources can you find in these pictures? users be good Earth Keepers?
-What connections to agriculture do you see?
+Why is it important that all landowners and users be good Earth Keepers?